Firmwehr/molki/README.md

 The pseudo-assembly language is an extension of GNU x86_64 assembly with the following additions:

 The directives `.function` and `.endfunction` can be used to generate the prologue and epilogue of functions. `.function` has the following syntax: `.function <name> <number of args> <number of results>`.
 The maximum number of results is 1.
+If you would like to handle the result yourself (i.e. place it into %rax), then specify 0 results in `.function` no matter what.

 Within a function defined by `.function`, the pseudo-registers and pseudo-instructions can be used.